In Fall 2021, the Cuesta College University Transfer & Career Center launched a new

 University Bound Mission

 The University Bound Program is a support program within the University Transfer/Career Center designed to provide intentional and comprehensive transfer support to students from groups who have been traditionally underrepresented in education (such as racially minoritized students, first-generation college students, students with disabilities, students from low-income households, foster youth, and undocumented students).
-University Bound will assist students through the transfer process and provide students with the knowledge required to make informed decisions in their development of a plan and ensure a successful transition from Cuesta College to a four-year university.
+University Bound will provide students with the knowledge required to make informed decisions in their development of a plan, assist students through the transfer process, and ensure a successful transition from Cuesta College to a four-year university.

 - Inform students of all essential information related to successful transfer: